CampbellWest/CSCN73030_GooberDriverManager/README.md

 ## Overview
 This module handles all driver-related operations in the system, including driver registration, ride assignment, trip completion, and retrieval of ride details.
 It interacts with the Database team (Supabase backend) using REST API endpoints to store and retrieve driver and trip data.
 This module ensures smooth communication between the ride request system and the backend database, managing driver availability and assignments dynamically.

+Other modules can access our functions using our endpoints in our [REST API Routes](#rest-api-routes) section.

 ## Features
 •	Generating and managing driver data in memory for simulation/testing.
 •	Handling ride requests and assigning the most suitable driver.